AdobeDocs/experience-platform.en/help/rtcdp/destinations/airship-tags-destination.md

 The concept of Adobe *Segments* is similar to [Tags](https://docs.airship.com/guides/audience/tags/) in Airship, with slight differences in implementation.
 This integration maps the status of a user's [membership in an Adobe segment](https://experienceleague.adobe.com/docs/experience-platform/xdm/mixins/profile/segmentation.html?lang=en#mixins) to the presence or non-presence of an Airship tag.
 For example, in an Adobe segment where the `xdm:status` changes to `realized`, the tag is added to the Airship channel or named user this profile is mapped to.
 If the `xdm:status` changes to `exited`, the tag is removed.

-To enable this integration, create a *tag group* in Airship named `ADOBEEXPERIENCEPLATFORMSEGMENTS`.
+To enable this integration, create a *tag group* in Airship named `adobe-segments`.

 >[!IMPORTANT]
 >